The Character

 They are rooted in Iqbal's concept of Khudi — the development of the self as an active, purposeful agent rather than a passive recipient.
 Khudi is not built in a classroom.
 It is formed in a community that demands seriousness, rewards curiosity, and refuses to tolerate intellectual passivity.

-Together, the seven dispositions constitute the character of the sovereign mind — the kind of person Tadreej exists to help every Pakistani become.
+Together, the seven dispositions constitute the character of the sovereign mind — a description of what it looks like when khudi is fully formed.

 Two Halves of the Whole